 To keep up-to-date with opportunities from across the University, you can sign-up to Oxford’s Teachers’ Newsletter.
 Oxford University’s webpages for teachers aim to give you all the information you need to help your students.
 We encourage you to explore our website widely but hope that you will find the resources here particularly useful.

 Please note that in response to the Covid-19 pandemic, the University has suspended face-to-face outreach activities.
-As a result we have been developing digital outreach experiences, including our digital resource hub and our Virtual Open Days.
+As a result we have been developing digital outreach experiences, including our Springboard videos, digital resource hub and Virtual Open Days.
 The information below explains what we would usually offer for in-person programmes.
 For information on our digital outreach please see our Online Resources page.

 Teacher Forums CPD webinars | School Access Programme | Aspiration and Taster Days in Oxford | KS3 Learning Days | Oxford Pathways | Oxbridge Student Conferences | Regional Teachers’ Conferences | Teacher Summer School | Open Days | Ignite: Oxford’s Free Careers Education Programme for Schools